Pascal-Kueng/MuDyMust/README.md

 ## When Working on the Repository

-- *Branching*: Create a personal branch for your work.2.
-Always pull before starting work
+- *Branching*: Create a personal branch for your work.
 - *Pull Updates*: Before you begin working, always pull the latest changes from the main branch.
 - *Commits*: Commit your changes regularly and push them to GitHub.
 - *Pull Requests*: When your changes are ready, create a pull request and request a code review.